FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 Given that there are always a list of tests available for execution, we would like to experiment ways to tell developers which tests to run after code change through some level of AI.

-## The broader application

-Learn about how to provide automated feedback to developer based on code commits

 ## The input

 * A simple class which serves as the system under test